 There’s a moment that changes everything.

 Maybe it’s a knee that doesn’t do what it used to.
 A hip that has an opinion about stairs.
 A back that vetoes the morning run.
-Or maybe it’s nothing medical at all — maybe it’s just a realization that a long walk hits different when you’ve got something solid in your hand.
+Or maybe it’s nothing serious at all — maybe it’s just a realization that a long walk hits different when you’ve got something solid in your hand.

 Whatever the moment is, most people treat it like a defeat.
 Like reaching for a walking cane means admitting something is over.